CiscoVE/DirectoryBundle/README.md

     $repository = $this->get( 'cisco.ldap' )->getRepository( 'main', $bindRdn, $bindPassword );

-2. Or use the repository's `bind()` method for binding to a specific RDN and password combination:
+2. Or, if you want to re-bind your application to an already connected directory, use the repository's `bind()` method for binding to a specific RDN and password combination:

     $repository->bind( $bindRdn, $bindPassword );

 That's all.

+If you do not want to configure a default RDN and password but still don't want to specify the RDN and password every time you have to perform a bind because it will always the username and password of the currently logged on user, you can set the `bind_authenticated_user` variable for that directory in your bundle configuration to `true`.

+Even if you do that you can still perform an anonymous bind by using the fourth parameter of the `getRepository()` method and set it to `false`:

+    $repository = $this->get( 'cisco.ldap' )->getRepository( 'main', '', '', false );

 ### Authentication